Staff and Student Equality Data Reports

 On these pages you can access the staff diversity profile data for all employed staff at 31 July each year.
 Data is provided for the University and broken down to Academic staff and Professional Services staff.

-Data collected up to 2016 included Gender, Age, Disability and ethnicity.
-From 2016 onwards we have started to collate information in relation to other protected characteristics and will be reported on in the 2017 reports.
+Data collected up to 2018 included Gender, Age, Disability and ethnicity.
+From 2016 onwards we have started to collate information in relation to other protected characteristics and will be reported on in future reports.

 On these pages you can access the student diversity profile data for the total number of student enrolments by the University.
 Data is provided for the University and broken down by faculty and standard equality variables.